The name is Jeremy Noronha! I’m a polymath, to say the least…

 I told my parents everything, about how I lied to them and went on the trips, about how I was skipping class, about how I wanted to travel the world.
 It was hard but the one thing I made clear was that I was going to do this with or without their support.
 It was one of the hardest things I had to do in my life so far, I don’t know much but I do know that it’s never fun making your parents cry ….

 The next month I sat at home, spending most of my time in my bedroom.
 Every time I left it, it ended with a screaming match with my mom with her calling me a disgrace, to her and the family name.
-Sitting in my room I started this website, spending over-caffeinated nights googling how to make money blogging, and watching tons of YouTube videos and applying the information learned.
+Sitting in my room I started this website, spending over-caffeinated nights googling How To Start A Travel Blog And Make Money, and watching tons of YouTube videos and applying the information learned.

 I didn’t have much and in April 2016 I left Goa, India with 200$ in savings and a 15 kg backpack.
 I made my way to Kathmandu, Nepal.
 There and in Pokhara is where I started building websites.
 I knew how to build basic websites from starting this blog and then more YouTube videos taught me enough to be able to build websites for a cafe.